dfeen87/Spiral-Time-Memory/README.md

 > This repository is intended as a research and validation framework, not a production physics engine.

 **Status**: Theoretical framework with outlined experimental tests.
 No empirical confirmation yet.

+**Orientation**: This repository assumes familiarity with non-Markovian quantum dynamics and process tensor methods.
+The README serves as a research overview and documents the core claims and falsification logic; formal derivations and proofs are provided in THEORY.md and paper/spiral_time.md.

 ---